medic/medic-api/README.md

 If invalid JSON return error response 500.

-If submitting JSON and correspending form is not found on the server you will receive an error.
+If submitting JSON and corresponding form is not found on the server you will receive an error.

 # Messages